CurveDocs/curve-docs/docs/integration/address-provider.md

     !!!guard "Guarded Methods"
         This function can only be called by the `future_admin` of the contract.

-    Function to update the description of an ID.
+    Function to finalize a transfer of contract ownership.

     Returns: true (`bool`).